loggar/note/software-engineering/js-interviews-developer.md

 Good to hear:

 - Mentions of trouble with shared state, different things competing for the same resources, etc…
-- Awareness of FP’s capability to radically simplify many applications.
+- Awareness of FP 's capability to radically simplify many applications.
 - Awareness of the differences in learning curves.
 - Articulation of side-effects and how they impact program maintainability.
 - Awareness that a highly functional codebase can have a steep learning curve.